bobmonsour/bobmonsour.com/src/posts/11ty-bundle-2.md

 ---

-_There are 2 RSS feeds, one [for the blog](https://www.bobmonsour.com/feed.xml), and one specifically [for The 11ty Bundler posts](https://www.bobmonsour.com/bundlerfeed.xml).
+_There are 2 RSS feeds, one for [all blog posts](https://www.bobmonsour.com/feed.xml), and one specifically for [The 11ty Bundle posts](https://www.bobmonsour.com/bundlefeed.xml).
 Choose wisely._